Environment

 INPUT: Water, energy and chemicals

-Water, energy and chemicals are the three elements needed to transform leather into a product with unique characteristics.
+Water, energy, and chemicals are essential elements in transforming raw hides into leather with unique characteristics.

 +